 In 2018, Captain Ouza made history by becoming the first Air Force JAG Corps officer to wear a hijab while in uniform.
 Not only was Ouza a trailblazer in her personal career pathway, but she also successfully petitioned the Air Force to reconsider its nationwide policy regarding religious accommodations, expanding opportunities to serve for future generations.

-Due to planned MDOT construction, the 2023 Memorial Day Parade route will be moving westward on Michigan Ave, beginning at Nowlin St. and ending at S Brady St.
+Due to planned MDOT construction, the 2023 Memorial Day Parade route will be moving to West Dearborn, along Michigan Ave.
+The parade will begin at Nowlin St. and end at the Historical Museum's McFadden Ross House, 915 S Brady St.

 Public traffic will be closed on the following roads for the duration of the parade on May 29: